 This command is used to send real autonomous systems locally.
 (LOCAL Autonomous system and customer autonomous system avoid)

 Note:- NO-PREPEND work on incoming EBGP neighbor & REPLACE AUTONOMOUS SYSTEM work, ongoing EBGP neighbor.

 Accept either real autonomous or from the EBGP peer.
-Now if R3 customer changes our Autonomous system with 100 autonomous system neighbor will be up due to dual autonomous system already on the R2 router.
+Now if the R3 customer changes our Autonomous system with 100 autonomous system neighbors will be up due to the dual autonomous system already on the R2 router.

-All this the way of migration of an ISP with another ISP.
-An ISP has many customers on own autonomous system, so on the migration time of an ISP it is not possible to change the customer end configuration.
-All the above commands are used on edge provider router like R2.
+All this is the way of migrating an ISP with another ISP.
+An ISP has many customers on its own autonomous system, so during the migration time of an ISP, it is not possible to change the customer-end configuration.
+All the above commands are used on edge provider routers like R2.